andrewmcodes-archive/cfps/railsconf/2020/benefits_of_allowing_jrs_to_fail.md

-# Benefits of allowing junior developers to fail
+# Benefits of allowing junior developers to fail - Pending

 ## Abstract